ashmamd/itmd/readme.md

 This is the README file.

-This is the first and second project of my ITMD class.
+This is the project for my ITMD class.

 It includes a total of <i>four</i> html pages.
 <ol>